Roller Coaster History Roller Coaster Yellowpages Ride Reviews Record Holders Picture Gallery Coaster Glossary Roller Coaster Clubs Types of Coasters

 If you've answered yes to the above.
 Then chances are you've been lucky enough to experience the unique, exhilarating, unforgettable thrills of a new generation of man-made adrenaline machines.
 Also known as the "floorless" roller coaster.

-Medusa, one of the new "floorless" roller coasters made its debut in 2000 at Six Flags Marine World in Vallejo, California.
-As the 2nd generation model, Medusa was designed to closely resemble the original Medusa that is located at Six Flags Great Adventure on the opposite coast in Jackson, New Jersey.
+Medusa, one of the new floorless roller coasters, made its debut in 2000 at Six Flags Discovery Kingdom in Vallejo, California.
+As the 2nd generation model, it was designed to closely resemble the original Medusa that is located at Six Flags Great Adventure on the opposite coast in Jackson, New Jersey.

 Type of Coaster: